 In 2010, Szaggars Redford started to experiment with the elements of rain and watercolor and created her first rain video.
 She continued to develop her work along with mixed media installations and began collaborating with the Icelandic composer and musician David Thor Jonsson.
 The fruit of that collaboration was first exhibited in 2012 at Niman Fine Art in Santa Fe, New Mexico.

 In 2013 Sibylle Szaggars Redford and David Thor Jonsson created a concept for performance art titled "THE WAY OF THE RAIN" which was an homage to our planet earth and it's universal elements.
 In this piece Szaggars Redford created the stage design - multiple large Rain Painting Silks that would symbolize falling water from the heavens - and a new rain video.
 David Thor Jonsson composed the score and performed live.
 They created a mystical journey where they combined music, dance, words, light, art and film.
 This performance piece was brought on to the black box stage of the Hiland Theatre in Albuquerque New Mexico during the Film and Media Festival in July of 2013.

 Sibylle Szaggars Redford has exhibited her work throughout Europe, Monaco, Peru, Singaphore, Japan and the United States.
-She lives and works in the Napa Valley, California and Santa Fe, New Mexico and continues to create new art and exhibitions constantly.
+She lives and works in the Napa Valley, California, Sundance Utah and Santa Fe, New Mexico and continues to create new art and exhibitions constantly.